-Purevision INSET stoves require a constructional hearth beneath them.
-Hearths must be generally level.
-In all instances a non-combustible hearth extending fully underneath the stove and forming an apron of at least 225mm at the front of the stove and 150mm on either side must be provided.
-The hearth should have a clearly defined edge (change of level) to discourage placing of any combustible materials on or partially over it.
+Purevision freestanding stoves do not require a constructional hearth beneath them as they do not cause the floor temperature to exceed 100 degrees C. Hearths must be generally level.
+In all instances a non-combustible superimposed hearth extending fully underneath the stove and forming an apron of at least 225mm at the front of the stove and 150mm on either side must be provided.
+The superimposed hearth must not be less than 12mm thick and must have a clearly defined edge (change of level) to discourage placing of any combustible materials on or partially over it.